SaxenaShiv/Weather-app/Readme.md

  3. Finally, run `npm start` to start the project.

+Note -
-Note - Inititally default location will be shown if the location is allowed by the user.
-Otherwise there is no data but search functionality still works.
+Initially, the default location will be displayed if the user allows geolocation.
+Otherwise, the search functionality will still work, but no default location data will be shown.